- What is casein?

 But is casein dangerous?

 Some feel very strongly that it is.
-Others disagree, and to be fair, there probably hasn’t been a dispositive study performed yet.
+Others disagree, and to be fair, there probably hasn’t been a dispositive study performed yet as studies like the China Study are based on population level questionnaires.
+Rather than proving a causal relationship, they establish correlations between variables.

 However, there is reason for some concern.
-T. Colin Campbell and his team showed us that tumor growth in rats increased when fed a diet containing more than 10% casein, and shrunk when the dietary casein levels fell below 5%.
-(R)
+T. Colin Campbell and his team showed us that tumor growth in rats increased when fed a diet containing more than 10% casein, and shrunk when the dietary casein levels fell below 5%.6

 While The China Study wholeheartedly advocates for a plant-based diet and total removal of dairy and other animal products, let’s take a look at the type of casein that may be the biggest problem — genetic variants of the beta-casein — and whether cow, sheep, or goat dairy share the same levels of the same types of caseins.